 When requesting a report through the mail, you must include a check or money order payable to “New Brunswick Police Department/Records Bureau.”

 How to Request a Police Report

-When requesting a police report, you can expect fast results locating the report that you seek by supplying us with accurant information.
+When requesting a police report, you can expect fast results in locating the report that you seek by supplying us with accurate information.

-Necessary information that we need when you are requesting a Police Report;
+Necessary information that we need when you are requesting a police report includes:

 1. Exact spelling of your name and date of birth, that you supplied to the Police Officer taking your report.